NITHISH74/Experiment-3---Implementation-of-MLP-with-Backpropagation/README.md

 In the backward pass,

 •       It starts from the output layer by passing error signal towards leftward layer neurons to compute local gradient recursively in each neuron

-•        it changes the synaptic weight by delta rule

 ![image](https://user-images.githubusercontent.com/112920679/198814362-05a251fd-fceb-43cd-867b-75e6339d870a.png)